What You Need to Know About Texas Car Accidents and Protecting Your Legal Rights

 Many people assume their insurance company will just handle their case for them.
 In this case, insurance companies are not your friends.
 They have lawyers working day and night to find ways to pay you less or deny your insurance claim.
 Unfortunately, insurance companies are notorious for taking actions that are in their best interests — not yours — including low-ball offers that are less than your claim is worth, or refusing to pay a claim they should.

 Don’t face your insurance company alone.
 Experienced Houston car accident attorneys are very familiar with common insurance bad faith tactics.
-Attorneys serve as your adviser and advocate, protecting you against bad behavior by yours and other involved parties’ insurance companies.
+Attorneys serve as your adviser and advocate, protecting you against bad behavior by your and other involved parties’ insurance companies.

 For example, if an offer is unreasonably low, your attorney will likely advise you not to accept it.
 They will work to get you an offer that will fully compensate you and can tell you whether you can take action against the insurance company for their wrongful behavior.